-With the COVID19 pandemic sweeping across the globe, you may be wondering as to whether or not you have everything you need in order, in the event you were to become ill.
+If COVID-19 strikes, would you need a power of attorney?
+With the COVID-19 pandemic, you may be wondering as to whether or not you have everything you need in order if you become ill.
 Unfortunately, it often takes extremes for many people to realize they may not have the proper protocols put in place in the event an illness or accident renders them incapable of handling necessary decisions.

 What Is a Power of Attorney?